 The coronavirus, much like Zika virus and Ebola virus and Swine Flu and SARS and West Nile virus, is in the air.
 It’s already earned a new nickname, COVID-19, to distinguish it from the other coronavirus strains that most of us mistake for a bad cold.
 It is a real virus that causes a real health concern, especially for older adults and people who may have chronic heart, lung or kidney disease.
 It does require vigilance and behavior modifications to protect yourself, especially as it is easily spread.

 But does it require panic?
 Will our heightened anxiety about coronavirus translate into protection?
 Will waiting in line at Costco with a year’s worth of toilet paper spare us or expose us?
 What should we be doing to stay healthy?

-“Intense, sustained anxiety can suppress the immune system, and given the amount of exposure to the coronavirus information being circulated around the clock, most people are experiencing more anxiety and for longer periods,” said Mottsin Thomas, a psychiatrist at Pacific Mind Health in Los Angeles, Calif.
+“Intense, sustained anxiety can suppress the immune system, and given the amount of exposure to the coronavirus information being circulated around the clock, most people are experiencing more anxiety and for longer periods,” said Joshua Flatow, a psychiatrist at Pacific Mind Health in Los Angeles, Calif.
 “Of course, anxiety will not cause any illness, but the suppression of the immune system can increase susceptibility.”

 Consider how the run on supplies may be affecting you.
 Typically you may go buy bottled water and pick up some hand sanitizer while in the checkout lane.
 Now you can’t find hand sanitizer.
 Nor can you buy masks.
 Bottled water is scarce on shelves, and easy-to-find over-the-counter medications for things like fever and cough are suddenly impossible-to-find.